 On June 7, 2019, the liner rescued seven Haitian fishermen on a small disabled boat stuck at sea for two days.
 The ship was en-route back to Miami from Aruba Island.
 The seven fishermen were were given water, food and medical treatment onboard and were handed over to the US authorities in PortMiami.

 The incident occurred at the end of 8-day Southern Caribbean cruise (itinerary June 1-9) roundtrip from homeport Miami Florida to Grand Turk Island, La Romana (Dominican Republic), Willemstad (Curacao) and Oranjestad (Aruba).

 |28 August 2018||Ship Collision / Allision|

-On August 28, 2018, in the morning, while maneuvering for berthing at Pier 88 (Manhattan, NYC), the ship collided with Pier 90.
+On August 28, 2018, in the morning, while maneuvering for berthing at Berth 2 of Pier 88 (Manhattan, NYC), the ship collided with Pier 90.
 The accident resulted in a minor bow hull damage.
-Pier's damages included two metal support beams and a small parking level section.
+However, Pier 90's damages were significant and included two metal support beams, a small roofed parking section, damaged walkway.
 Passengers debarkation-embarkation were not affected.
 USCG started an investigation of the incident.
 NYC’s Department of Buildings conducted a structural inspection of Pier 90.

 The accident occurred at the end of 8-day Eastern Caribbean cruise (itinerary Aug 20-28) roundtrip from homeport New York City to Grand Turk, San Juan (Puerto Rico) and Amber Cove (Dominican Republic).